-BADM 2204 Principles of Marketing 3 credits Prerequisite: ACCT 1104
+BADM 2204 Principles of Marketing 3 credits

 An introduction to marketing fundamentals, develop target markets, the marketing mix, and understanding consumer behavior.
-Included is a study of the structure and the functioning of the marketing system as it relates to retailing and wholesaling.
+Included is a study of the structure and functioning of the marketing system as it relates to retailing and wholesaling.
 Emphasis is also placed on pricing, planning, implementing, and controlling marketing plans, programs, and systems.

-BADM 2206 History and Principles 3 credits of Management
+BADM 2206 History & Principles 3 credits of Management